Hormones

 What Is Hypothyroidism?

-Because hypothyroidism can play a role in infertility, a woman going through in vitro fertilization (IVF) should be aware of the symptoms of hypothyroidism and possible treatments.
+Hypothyroidism can play a role in fertility problems.
+That means females going through in vitro fertilization (IVF) should be aware of the symptoms of hypothyroidism and possible treatments.

-Reproductive immunology is a subspecialty of reproductive medicine that aims to help individuals or couples using assisted reproductive technology (ART) achieve successful pregnancy outcomes.
-The components of understanding reproductive immunology include how the immune system affects human reproduction, what a reproductive immunologist does, and why a woman may choose to consult with a reproductive immunologist.
+Reproductive immunology is an area of interest in reproductive medicine that aims to help individuals or couples achieve successful pregnancy outcomes when trying to conceive.
+Understanding reproductive immunology includes learning how the immune system affects human reproduction, what a reproductive immunologist does, and why someone may choose to consult with the reproductive immunologist in the first place.

 Polycystic Ovary Syndrome (PCOS)

-Polycystic ovary syndrome (PCOS) is a condition that is often associated with having a negative impact on a woman's ability to conceive.
-This syndrome is characterized by a range of symptoms, from unwanted hair growth to challenges when trying to conceive, and can be difficult to diagnose and treat.
+Polycystic ovary syndrome, or PCOS, is a condition that is often associated with having a negative impact on a female’s ability to conceive.
+It is characterized by a range of symptoms, from unwanted hair growth to irregular menstrual cycles, and can be difficult to diagnose and treat.